tvdaal/slide-extractor/README.md

 # Description

 This application extracts distinct frames from a directory of video recordings and saves them to a PDF file.

-I needed to extract (static PowerPoint) slides from a large collection of recordings that also contain parts where only the speaker is showing.
-Since I could not find any good tooling for this online, I decided to build a script for this myself.
-With this custom solution, I was able to extract the relevant frames with ease.
+I needed to extract (PowerPoint) slides from a large collection of recordings that also contain parts where only the speaker is showing.
+Since I could not find any good tooling for this online, I decided to build a Python script for this myself.
+With this custom solution, I was able to extract all relevant frames with ease.
+The script automatically removes duplicates and for any given title on the slide, it only keep the last one (as that one typically has most information on it).
+These operations rely on the comparison of pixel values across different areas of the videos' frames.

 # Installation